-Todays blog is about SDG 5, gender equality and the actions a business should take to support gender equality across its complex and diverse global supply chain.
+Today the blog is about SDG 5, gender equality and the actions a business should take to support gender equality across its complex and diverse global supply chain.
 A few months ago, I saw a post on Twitter by Marks and Spencer (M&S).
-The post advertised M&S’ commitment to digitally pay women within its supply chain, which sparked a debate on Twitter groups.
+The post was about M&S’ commitment to digitally pay women within its supply chain, which sparked a debate on Twitter groups.
 People could not believe that M&S were not already doing so.
 I was pleased to see it.
-In other words, M&S had recognised that there is a problem and they are working to resolve it.
+In other words, M&S recognised the problem and they were working to resolve it.
 So what does it mean and why does it matter?

 Encourage Gender Equality in Supply Chains

 Supply chain management is diverse and difficult to trace.
 Corporations, such as M&S, Unilever, SC Johnson and Walmart, have a deep network of businesses that make up their global supply chains.
-The number of layers, how work is contracted and sub-contracted makes traceability of environmental, social and ethical issues very complex.
+Traceability of environmental, social and ethical issues is complex because of the number of layers, how work is contracted and then sub-contracted.

-The number of women working across supply chains continues to rise, but their lives are marginally improving.
-Wages are often handed to the head of the household.
-In most cases it is a husband, father or in-laws.
+Although the number of women who work across supply chains has risen, their lives are marginally improving.
+Often, salaries are handed to the head of the family.
+In most cases, it is a husband, father or in-laws.
 Handing over income is a culturally acceptable practice and often mutually agreed.
-Sometimes wages have been taken away forcefully.
-The money is used to support illicit habits, such as, alcohol and gambling and leaves nothing behind for the household.
+Sometimes wages are forcefully taken away.
+The money supports illicit habits, such as, alcohol and gambling and leaves nothing behind for the household.
 When women require money for personal use, they must ask for it.
-And then is questioned for every small request.
+They are questioned for every small request.
 Such issues have been contributing to the continued increase of women living in poverty.

 Business Support for SDG 5 Gender Equality